 Being preoccupied with the abusive relationship/person, or continuously thinking of revenge

-Losing sight of what's happening as you defend yourself and try to understand the narcissist's behavior
+Losing sight of what's happening as you defend yourself and try to understand the narcissist's behaviour

 Spending hours researching 'narcissistic abuse' online